pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/integrators/markdown-syntax.md

 The PBOML language and editor use the Markdown Syntax to format text in many ways.
 This guide provides a quick reference for common Markdown syntax and features.
 It is expected that integrators are familiar with Markdown to effectively use the PBOML editor.

+## Tips for Using Markdown

+- Markdown is designed to be as readable as plain text, so tables or advanced elements might not render properly in plain text editors.
+- Use a Markdown editor or viewer to see the formatted output.
+- Online platforms like GitHub, Reddit, and Stack Overflow use variations of Markdown, so abundant documentation and many examples are available online.

 ## Basic Syntax

 ### Headers